XRM-OSS/D365-UI-Test/tutorials/01_Startup.md

     ]
 });

-// You will probably want to declare the page variable in outer scope as you might need to access it for implementing your own interactions with puppeteer. const page = await xrmTest.open(url, { userName: user, password: password });
+// You will probably want to declare the page variable in outer scope as you might need to access it for implementing your own interactions with playwright. const page = await xrmTest.open(url, { userName: user, password: password });
 ```